Preses (Church of Norway): History

-The Preses of the Bishops' Conference (Preses i Bispemøtet) was the official title of the elected leader of the Bishops' Conference since 1932.
+Preses of the Bishops' Conference (Preses i Bispemøtet) was the official title of the elected leader of the Bishops' Conference since 1932.
 Before that time, the name was unofficially used along with "chairman" of the conference.
 Since 2011, the title is no longer elected, but a permanent bishopric.

 The Church of Norway separated from the Church of Denmark in 1814 when the union with Denmark ended.
-The Bishops of the Church of Norway met together rarely, with only minutes from 1877 and 1915 surviving.
-The Bishop of the Diocese of Kristiania served as the chairman of both meetings.
-This was a reflection of the fact that the royal court order of precedence from 1817 until the 1920s ranked the Bishop of Kristiania (Oslo) firmly in front of the other bishops.
-In 1934, the Bishops' conference was formalized by the Reglement for bispemøtene law that was adopted by Johan Ludwig Mowinckel's 3rd government such that the Bishop of Oslo was elected by the bishops as the Preses for each meeting.
+The bishops of the Church of Norway met together rarely, with only minutes from 1877 and 1915 surviving.
+The bishop of the Diocese of Kristiania served as the chairman of both meetings.
+This was a reflection of the fact that the royal court order of precedence from 1817 until the 1920s ranked the bishop of Kristiania (Oslo) firmly in front of the other bishops.
+In 1934, the Bishops' conference was formalized by the Reglement for bispemøtene law that was adopted by Johan Ludwig Mowinckel's 3rd government such that the bishop of Oslo was elected by the bishops as the preses for each meeting.

-In 1984, the rules were adjusted so that the Preses was not elected for each individual meeting session, but rather they were elected for one year at a time.
-In 1998 the Bishop of Oslo, Andreas Aarflot, resigned as bishop (and preses) and the other bishops decided that the rules should be changed and that the elections for Preses should be every four years rather than annually and that it would not have to be the Bishop of Oslo.
-Bishop Odd Bondevik, the Bishop of the Diocese of Møre was elected, the first time a non-Oslo bishop was elected.
-In 2011, the government of Norway changed the law to create a permanent Preses.
-The first permanent Preses was Helga Haugland Byfuglien.
+In 1984, the rules were adjusted so that the preses was not elected for each individual meeting session, but rather they were elected for one year at a time.
+In 1998 the bishop of Oslo, Andreas Aarflot, resigned as bishop (and preses) and the other bishops decided that the rules should be changed and that the elections for preses should be every four years rather than annually and that it would not have to be the bishop of Oslo.
+Odd Bondevik, the bishop of the Diocese of Møre, was elected, the first time a non-Oslo bishop was elected.
+In 2011, the government of Norway changed the law to create a permanent preses.
+The first permanent preses was Helga Haugland Byfuglien.

-On 17 October 2019, Olav Fykse Tveit, the current General Secretary of the World Council of Churches, was nominated to be the next Preses.
+On 17 October 2019, Olav Fykse Tveit, the current general secretary of the World Council of Churches, was nominated to be the next preses.
 He took office in 2020.